mvisonneau/evm/README.md

 This projects aims to ease the mount and configuration of EBS volumes onto ASG backed EC2 instances.
 It is inspired of [monzo/etcd3-bootstrap](https://github.com/monzo/etcd3-bootstrap) project.

+# DEPRECATION NOTICE

+I will not be supporting this software as I discovered that https://github.com/sevagh/goat was doing this in a much better fashion :)

 ## TL;DR

 ```